Dillon Peters: Los Angeles Angels

 On November 21, 2018, Peters was traded to the Los Angeles Angels in exchange for RHP Tyler Stevens.
 Peters made 17 appearances for Los Angeles in 2019, posting a 4–4 record and 5.38 ERA with 55 strikeouts in 72.0 innings of work.

 In 2020 for the Angels, Peters only pitched 1.2 innings, giving up 3 earned runs to go along with two strikeouts and a 16.20 ERA.
 On February 8, 2021, Peters was designated for assignment following the acquisition of Aaron Slegers.
 He was outrighted on February 13 and invited to Spring Training as a non-roster invitee.

 On May 19, 2021, Peters was selected to the active roster.
 Peters spent his entire time on the 40-man roster in Salt Lake, and was designated for assignment on July 14 without making an appearance for the Angels.

 Pittsburgh Pirates

-On July 19, 2021, Peters was traded to the Pittsburgh Pirates in exchange for cash considerations and was assigned to the Triple-A Indianapolis Indians.
+On July 19, 2021, Peters was traded to the Pittsburgh Pirates in exchange for cash considerations and was optioned to the Triple-A Indianapolis Indians.

+Peters made 22 appearances (4 starts) for Pittsburgh in 2022, registering a 4.58 ERA with 26 strikeouts across 39 1/3 innings of work.
 On September 15, 2022, Peters was designated for assignment.
+He cleared waivers and was sent outright to Triple–A Indianapolis on September 18.
+Peters elected free agency following the season on October 6.

 Tokyo Yakult Swallows

 On December 20, 2022, Peters signed with the Tokyo Yakult Swallows of Nippon Professional Baseball.
+In 18 games for the Swallows in 2023, he registered a 6–5 record and 3.22 ERA with 66 strikeouts across 100 2/3 innings of work.
+Following the season on November 8, 2023, Yakult announced that they would not keep Peters under contract for the following season, and he became a free agent.